william-pfalzgraff/kac-zwanzig/README.md

 K_N(t)=\sum_{j=1}^{N}k_j\cos\omega_j t, \tag{2}
 $$

-exact for the finite bath.
+which is exact for the finite bath.
 A continuous bath is described by a spectral density `J(ω)`; the two are related by

 $$